 As one of Canada's two official languages, FSL is taught in Ontario's English-language school boards.
-Students have tremendous advantages when they speak more than one language.
+Students have significant advantages when they speak more than one language.
 Learning another language helps students:

-Learning FSL helps students to understand Canada's history and to develop an appreciation of French culture.
+In addition to providing a foundation for the learning of additional languages and the potential for more opportunities to participate in an increasingly globalized economy, learning FSL helps Ontario students to understand Canada's history and to develop an appreciation of French culture.

 What are the requirements?